10:30 am Sunday Worship

 On the one hand, Jesus is calling them to vigilance.
 To have the watchfulness of a soldier.
 To develop the hard skill of guarding the fellowship, of protecting the weak against potential predators entering into their fellowship.
 This is the protector mindset.
 Taking care of the weaker, the more vulnerable among us.
 This is about protection, and it’s a hard skill.

 On the other hand, Jesus is also calling them to be abundantly, magnanimously forgiving.
-This is the softer posture; patience, gentleness, and long-suffering, and overlooking offenses.
+This is the softer posture, patience and gentleness, and long-suffering, and overlooking offenses.
 Forgive the one struggling to overcome sin.
 Encouraging steps of that penitent sinner toward obedience, being patient always, gentle, tender, kind.
 Hard and soft skills, a hard and soft posture.

 People are people, right?
 They tend toward one and or the other.
 Generally speaking, we don’t want soft people going to fight our wars overseas.
 We want them to develop their hard skills and keep on developing them.
 Sharpening them to a sharp, sharp point, to be the pointy end of the spear; going out and dealing with our enemies.